microsoft/aitour-concept-to-creation-ai-studio/src/demo3_add_your_own_data.md

  [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&machine=basicLinux32gb&repo=826287138&ref=main&devcontainer_path=.devcontainer%2Fdevcontainer.json&geo=UsEast)

-## Add your data to Azure AI Studio Hub
+## Add your data to Azure AI Foundry Hub

-In the [setup](./set_up.md) section, you created an Azure AI Search service and connected it to your Azure AI Studio hub.
+In the [setup](./set_up.md) section, you created an Azure AI Search service and connected it to your Azure AI Foundry hub.
 Now you will populate your Azure AI Search service with your business data.

-Let's start by adding a new data source to your Azure AI Studio Project.
+Let's start by adding a new data source to your Azure AI Foundry Project.

 1. Download the [Contoso products Catalog](./data/products) markdown files, a sample dataset that contains product information.
-1. Go to the Azure AI Studio Project and click on the **Data** tab.
+1. Go to the Azure AI Foundry Project and click on the **Data + Indexes** tab under **My Assets**.
 1. Click on the **+ New data** button to create a new data source.
 1. In the Add your data wizard, expand the drop-down menu to select **Upload files/folders**.
 1. Select the **Upload file** and then all the *product_info_X.md* files from your local path.